 This standard is being released in both Spanish and English to support ongoing sustainable coastal initiatives along the Mesoamerican Reef not only to conserve and protect the reef, but also to improve economic sustainability of marine recreation in the region.
-This voluntary consensus standard is the product of a 191-member taskforce representing four interest groups:
+This voluntary consensus standard is the product of a taskforce representing four interest groups:

-Suppliers - recreational marine services and managers of marine protected areas; Purchasers -- individuals and bulk purchasers of tourism services represented by associations of tour operators, hotels and cruise ships; Local Communities; General Interests -- government agencies, non-government organizations, certifiers, academics and others.
+Suppliers - dive operators and managers of marine protected areas; Purchasers - individual divers and bulk purchasers of tourism services represented by associations of tour operators, hotels and cruise ships;

+Local Communities; and

+General Interests - government agencies, non-government organizations, certifiers, academics and others.

-All members of the taskforce are from the four nations bordering the Mesoamerican Reef --Mexico, Belize, Guatemala and Honduras -- except for the bulk purchasers, a few individuals, and the managers of some long-established marine protected areas in other parts of the world.
+All members of the taskforce are from the four nations bordering the Mesoamerican Reef-Mexico, Belize, Guatemala and Honduras-except for the bulk purchasers, a few individuals, and the managers of some longestablished marine protected areas in other parts of the world.